remysucre/site/content/about/_index.md

 I'm a PhD student at [uwdb][18] and [uwplse][1] advised by [Dan Suciu][19].
 I [optimize large scale machine learning code][20] by exploiting the connection between linear algebra and relation algebra.
+The optimizer is based on [egg][21], a powerful rewrite system developed at [plse][1] that has been applied to many different domains.

 Before coming to Seattle, I was extremely lucky to work with Professor [Kathleen Fisher][13] and [Diogenes Nunez][14] at Tufts.
 They [lead me into research][12] and convinced me to keep doing it.
 Even before that, Professor [Norman Ramsey][15] taught me almost everything I knew about programming using [How to Design Programs][16].